 While there is no charge for taking the class, registration is required in order to ensure availability of a seat.
 Registrations will be accepted according to the order in which they are received.
 NASA, JPL and NAIF reserve the right to cancel the class at any time, for any reason, including lack of a sufficient number of registrations.
 Also reserved is the right to cut off registrations if needed to keep the class to a manageable size—about 60 students.

 Please indicate your interest in this class by filling out and returning the form at the end of this announcement.
-Cut and paste the filled out form into an email sent to Charles Acton (email@example.com).
+Cut and paste the filled out form into an email sent to Boris Semenov (firstname.lastname@example.org).
 Further announcements will be sent only to those who have registered or indicated an interest in the class using this form.
 Please use a separate form for each applicant.

-Questions about the class or about registation should be directed to Charles Acton (firstname.lastname@example.org).
+Questions about the class or about registation should be directed to Boris Semenov (email@example.com).

 -The classroom may be cold at times: be sure to bring a sweater or jacket.